swiftlang/swift/docs/Pattern Matching.rst

 I feel that this strongly points towards using pattern matching as the basic way of consuming ADTs, maybe with special dispensations for querying the alternative and projecting out common members.
-I'll ignore that

 Pattern matching was probably a foregone conclusion, but I wanted to spell out that having ADTs in the language is what really forces our hand because the alternatives are so bad.
-Once we need pattern- matching, it makes sense to provide patterns for the other kinds of types as well.
+Once we need pattern-matching, it makes sense to provide patterns for the other kinds of types as well.

 Selection statement